plinder-org/plinder/scripts/slurm/README.md

 python scripts/prepare_ingest_reference_data.py "${OUTPUT_ROOT}" --threads 4
 ```

-If the BindingDB TSV was downloaded but its derived `affinity.json` still needs
+If the BindingDB TSV was downloaded but its measurement and candidate Parquet
-to be built, it can be transformed on an offline Slurm node:
+files still need to be built, it can be transformed on an offline Slurm node:

 ```bash
 sbatch \